Are Emeralds A Good Investment Compared To Other Gems?

-Today, we will discuss about comparing Emeralds as an investment with other gemstones and whether Emeralds are the best investment in todays Gemstone market place.
+Today, we will discuss about comparing Emeralds as an investment with other gemstones and whether Emeralds are the best investment in today’s Gemstone marketplace.

-Today, non oil pieces go for as much as x10 times higher price then oiled fracture filled emeralds.
-When you compare the top clean quality Emeralds with “medium quality” nice color Emeralds which are still considered high end, they tend to fluctuate a lot, but have a high turnover ratio as the number of end users for such quality is vast, as the world sees a soar in Middle class income people, especially in growing Asian countries like India and China.
+Today, non oil pieces go for as much as x10 times higher price than oiled fracture-filled emeralds.
+When you compare the top clean quality Emeralds with “medium quality” nice color Emeralds which are still considered high end, they tend to fluctuate a lot, but have a high turnover ratio as the number of end-users for such quality is vast, as the world sees a soar in Middle-class income people, especially in growing Asian countries like India and China.
 So it is important to have some insights if you are comparing Diamond with Emerald, insight into Emeralds about what’s selling and what’s not.
-For example: Commercial Emeralds prices are likely to stay where they are because there is a large production that comes out in such quality for mass production.
-Also any new mines which comes out usually produces a lot of commercial quality emeralds; but very few clean unoiled emerald pieces.
+For example, Commercial Emeralds prices are likely to stay where they are because there is a large production that comes out in such quality for mass production.
+Also, any post mines which come out usually produce a lot of commercial quality emeralds; but very few clean unoiled emerald pieces.

 Kashmir sapphires have almost extinct so there is no point in investing 100,000 on a 3 carat clean Blue sapphire from Kashmir.
-That much money on Emeralds might give you 100 carats of Emeralds that are more likely to sell then just 1 piece.
-For that reason you should buy an Emerald instead when comparing Kashmir sapphire and Emerald for investment purposes.
+That much money on Emeralds might give you 100 carats of Emeralds that are more likely to sell than just 1 piece.
+For that reason, you should buy an Emerald instead when comparing Kashmir sapphire and Emerald for investment purposes.
 Another reason for not investing in Kashmir sapphires – what if suddenly Pakistan opens its doors to all the mines of Sapphires in their part of Kashmir, will the market crash?
 This question is always there as currently the market is closed as Pakistan is too busy fighting with the Indian army to take over land, but what if the fight is over?

 Padparadscha sapphires have been a great stone, essentially because of its beautiful and attractive color.
-Its color resembling a flower, has made this color the most favorite amongst buyers, but its like a sweet.
+Its color resembling a flower has made this color the most favorite amongst buyers, but it’s like a sweet.
 It tastes nice when you eat it, but it does not last that long in the mouth.
-Similarly, padparadscha were famous 3 years ago, but today they are such low in supply, that the marketing that went into its promotion has really lowered its effects, as good quality ones rarely come around, and remember how Tucson 2008 saw a huge increase in padparadscha sapphires?
+Similarly, padparadscha was famous 3 years ago, but today they are such low in supply, that the marketing that went into its promotion has really lowered its effects, as good quality ones rarely come around, and remember how Tucson 2008 saw a huge increase in padparadscha sapphires?
 Because they were diffusing the sapphires with Beryllium, which was almost undetectable treatment, back then, but then GIA now has found ways to keep up to the technology.